One-Eyed Jacks: Casting

-Spencer Tracy was Stanley Kubrick's preference for the role of Dad Longworth, but Marlon Brando had already given the role to his friend Karl Malden, who was on the payroll of his personal production company, Pennebaker Inc. The movie went vastly over its $2 million budget, which was blamed on Brando's perfectionism as a director.
+Spencer Tracy was Stanley Kubrick's preference for the role of Dad Longworth, but Marlon Brando had already given the role to his friend Karl Malden, who was on the payroll of Pennebaker.

+Filming

+Shooting took place in various locations across California and Mexico.

+The movie went vastly over its $2 million budget, which was blamed on Brando's perfectionism as a director.
 Scheduled for a three-month shoot, principal photography on One Eyed Jacks took six months at a cost $6 million, while Brando shot 1 million feet (304,800 meters) of film.
 Shooting began in 1958, but the film was not released until 1961.

 Brando had shot and printed a total of five hours of additional footage, which made the editing process long and laborious; some of the unused footage was later destroyed.
-Later, other directors worked on the rest of the film after Brando walked away from the production.
+Among the excised footage was a romantic subplot between Brando and a "niece of a Chinese fisherman", played by Lisa Lu.

+Brando's initial director's cut ran 4 hours and 42 minutes, which Paramount demanded be reduced.
+Eventually, Brando left during post-production due to exhaustion, and the final 141 minute cut was assembled without his involvement.
+Brando did return to reshoot the film's ending – originally Louisa died in the climactic shootout, but Brando decided the film should have a more upbeat ending.
 He did not direct another film in his later years, but he did continue to act.
 In a 1975 Rolling Stone interview, Brando said of directing, "You work yourself to death.
 You're the first one up in the morning...
 I mean, we shot that thing on the run, you know, you make up the dialogue the scene before, improvising, and your brain is going crazy".

 The film was Paramount Pictures' last feature released in VistaVision.
 Cinematographer Charles Lang received an Academy Award nomination in the Best Cinematography, Color category that year.
 Upon release, it made little money, leading to a string of unsuccessful films for Brando.
 It was filmed at Pebble Beach and Pfeiffer Beach.